uu-agile/hear-yourself/Team-Journals/yusaf-journal.md

 ## Sep 12th,2020
 I don't know if I am spending too much time thinking about how to start targeting the issues, but I feel I need to reorganize the small points so that I can digest them as well as judging enough time for each tasks.

-wait, why doen't this has spelling correction? :)
+wait, why doen't this has spelling correction? :) anyway

 Yesterday, I was trying to gather information about the main points in the overview, but I found myself overwhelmed by the tasks; therefore I need no take another look at the points and make sure I target enough points for today and the rest for tomorrow with good readings and reasearch.